 Success Criteria Pupil Evaluation Teacher Evaluation To learn about Edward III's chevauchée through northern France (summer, 1346), and how the English were chased by King Philip VI of France.
 To learn how the Edward III and the Black Prince set up their army on a hill with the sun behind them.
 To understand that the French army was much bigger (30,000 to 40,000 men) and was dominated by nobles on horseback (men-at-arms).
 To understand how technology (the long bow) enabled an English victory over the Genoese crossbowmen fighting for the French army.
-To learn about the blind King John of Bohemia and understand that the traditional story of his motto (Ich Dien) and ostrich feathers may or may not explain the motto and crest of the Prince of Wales.
-The debate.
 To understand the legacy of the battle and how the English victory crippled the French army.